astorDev/seege/dictionary/index.md

 }
 ```

-The `Insert` method may look scary, but don't worry, we'll disect it bit by bit:
+The `Insert` method may look scary, but don't worry, we'll dissect it bit by bit:

 ```csharp
 private void Insert(TKey key, TValue value, bool add) {